21 Essential Things to Know About Maine Coons Before You Get One

 Because Maine Coons grow slowly and reach full size between 3 and 5 years old, their bodies often grow unevenly.
 This can leave them hilariously uncoordinated – misjudging jumps, slipping off counters, or crashing into furniture.

-Owners find this clumsiness endearing, but it also means you’ll want to cat-proof shelves and avoid placing fragile items where your Maine Coon roams.
+Owners find the extent of a Maine Coon cat’s clumsiness endearing, but it also means you’ll want to cat-proof shelves and avoid placing fragile items where your Maine Coon roams.

 8. They’re Obsessed With Water